-Organizational Leadership (Hybrid Program)
+Organizational Leadership (Hybrid and Seated Program)

-Master of Organizational Leadership - Hybrid
+Master of Organizational Leadership - Hybrid and Seated

 The MOL program is designed to present students with a framework for thinking about organizational systems and how each of these can be developed with quality and effectiveness.
 Our program is similar to an MBA but places greater emphasis on systems and the relationships between them.
 We offer flexibility, personal mentoring and support of a private Christian university with tuition rates comparable to state universities.
 The program can be completed in two years.

 The online hybrid program begins with an on-campus experience in January or July.
 While on campus, students are introduced to the degree program, oriented to the program procedures, meet faculty and fellow students, and begin their graduate education.
-This experience begins on a Tuesday evening and concludes on Saturday morning.
-During the first two terms, students complete three online courses as well as a project that allows them to apply learning from the three courses to their particular work environment.

 The program is aligned with the Baldrige Model for assessing effective organizations.
 As such, we have courses addressing each of the components of the model.
 We are practice oriented and require students to complete and present projects related to their organizations with high potential for making improvements within them.